Good Medicine - Medical School II

 We arrived at the hearing room, where perhaps a dozen students were already assembled.
 Clarissa and I took seats, and when the members of the hearing board arrived on stage, there were close to thirty students and professors seated around us.

-The hearing board consisted of Doctor Warren, the Dean of the Medical School, Doctor Worth, Dean of Student Affairs, Doctor Mertens, Dean of Clinical Instruction, and two students—Arnie Johnson and Valerie Simmons, the respective President and Vice President of the Medical Student Organization.
+The hearing board consisted of Doctor Warren, the Dean of the Medical School; Doctor Worth, Dean of Student Affairs; Doctor Mertens, Dean of Clinical Instruction; and two students — Arnie Johnson and Valerie Simmons, the respective President and Vice President of the Medical Student Organization.
 All of them, except Doctor Warren, took seats at a long table on the stage, with Doctor Warren picking up a microphone.

 "Who is your advocate, Miss Bush?"
 Doctor Warren asked.

-“I’m Arthur Braun, partner at Volstead and Braun, in Cincinnati, Ohio.”
+"I'm Arthur Braun, partner at Volstead and Braun in Cincinnati, Ohio."

-“Welcome.
-Doctor Worth, would you please read the charges?”
+"Welcome, Mr. Braun.
+Doctor Worth, would you please read the charges?"

-“Fourth Year student Melissa Bush, while on probation after failing her Trauma Sub-I due to mistreatment of a patient and failure to follow the training program specified by the Resident supervising her, made verbal threats against two individuals in the presence of two witnesses.
+"Fourth Year student Melissa Bush, while on probation after failing her Emergency Medicine Sub-I due to mistreatment of a patient and failure to follow the training program specified by the Resident supervising her, made verbal threats against two individuals in the presence of two witnesses.
 In addition, she was heard by other witnesses giving approval for the death of one of those she threatened and the severe injuries sustained by the other.

 "These actions are obvious violations of the ethical code to which Miss Bush agreed upon entering McKinley Medical School, and which she signed at the beginning of each succeeding year.
 In support of these allegations, we have statements and testimony from licensed physicians, students, and outside witnesses, all of whom will appear before us today.
 The penalty prescribed by the Student Handbook is expulsion, which, after reviewing the allegations, Doctor Warren has imposed, pending the outcome of this hearing."